 However, it is also important to consider the risks associated with the way these technologies can be used.
 These risks to e-safety are caused by people acting inappropriately or even illegally.
 Any potential issue will be dealt with quickly and within line with this policy.
-Teachers are the first line of defence; their observation of behaviour is essential in detecting danger to pupils and in developing trust so that issues are reported immediately.
+Whilst parents/carers are the first line of defence, our position as teachers is essential in detecting danger to pupils and in developing trust so that issues are reported immediately.
 Fishergate Primary will develop the skills that children and young people need when communicating and using these technologies properly, while keeping safe and secure, and acting with respect for others.